jbroerken/libmrhab/doc/source/Usage/App_Loop/App_Loop.rst

 The library will use the :doc:`../../Functions/libmrhab_Directory/Module/MRH_Module/Update` function of the current module to perform the module update when calling the :doc:`../../Functions/libmrhab/Update` function.
+The update will be performed once all thread jobs have been completed.
 This function will also return information about wether the application should close or continue.

 Events which are generated inside modules should be stored in the